top of page

 INTRODUCTION

-The Third Lineages were created for all activities that did not involve power, conquest, and battles.
-They were created by gods and goddesses who envisioned a future where worlds could be governed by peaceful people.
-These lineages served the needs of the First Lineages, providing direct services to the realm.
-People from the Third Lineages typically worked within the castle premises, in the cavalry, royal guards, and armies.
-They rarely had the power or means to establish their own kingdoms.
-At most, they managed to maintain small principalities that gradually formed into large citadels near the kingdoms.
-In some cases, due to their size and extent, the citadels merged with the kingdoms, causing confusion as to where one ended and the other began.
-This, combined with Omnathar's imposition of his power upon the population and the growing discontent, resulted in an unintended impact.
+The Third Lineages were created for activities that did not involve power, conquest, or battle.
+Deities who envisioned a future of worlds governed by peaceful people designed these lineages.
+They provided services directly to the realm and served the needs of the First Lineages.
+Generally, people from the Third Lineages worked in castle dependencies, cavalry, royal guards, and armies.
+They rarely held power or means to establish their own kingdoms; at most, they maintained small principalities, which gradually formed into large citadels close to the kingdoms.
+In some cases, the boundaries blurred, with citadels merging into kingdoms due to proximity and expansion.
+This blending, coupled with Omnathar's influence that brought population growth and discontent among men, had unforeseen consequences.

 The Wizards' War